jasperng-nus/tp/docs/UserGuide.md

 Format: `mark INDEX`

 * Marks the company at the specified `INDEX` as applied.
-* The index refers to the index number shown in the currently displayed company list.
+* The index refers to the index number shown in the currently displayed intern book.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Error messages will be displayed when:
   * The company at the specified `INDEX` is already marked.
-  * The index is out of bounds.
+  * The index **is out of bounds**.

   Examples:
 * `mark 2` marks the 2nd company in the listed intern book if it is unmarked.